 US citizens admitted to a TRU undergraduate program of two years or longer are eligible for an automatic scholarship of CAD$2,000 per student, as follows:

-- Second CAD$1,000 based on TRU first semester grades/GPA of 73% (B grade) or higher (assessed by Financial Aid).
+- Second CAD$1,000 based on your first semester grades/GPA of 73% (B grade) or higher (assessed by Financial Aid) at TRU.

 Three more important facts

 - US students are eligible to apply for all TRU program-based scholarships and academic awards after their first semester.

 - TRU is designated for US veteran funding through the Department of Veteran Affairs.